 Home | Products | Overview

-Throwing properties are excellent even when quite soft.
-Even though it contains a considerable amount of grog it feels smooth (except against the wheelhead when throwing).
-It has a throwing character similar to a Lincoln Fireclay body, very pleasant to work with.
+While 10% fine grog has been added, the feel of this body is quite smooth.
+The high kaolin content coupled with the plasticity of additional ball clay impart a throwing character similar to a Lincoln Fireclay body, very pleasant to work with.
 Since this body is quite plastic we recommend care in drying (even though it contains grog).

 |Plainsman Clays Ltd.